What do you do at Camarda Wealth?

 What is your background?

-I grew up in the Philippines (my parents are missionaries), went to college in the Chicago area where I met my wife Brandie who is from the Jacksonville area.
-We moved overseas for a few years before settling back in Orange Park.
-I met Jeff and Kim Camarda in 2016 and have since worked at the firm.
+I grew up in the Philippines (my parents are missionaries), went to college in the Chicago area where I met my wife Brandie who is from the Jacksonville.
+We moved overseas for a few years before settling back in Orange Park where I met Jeff and Kim Camarda in 2016, and have since worked at the firm.

 What do you enjoy doing when you are not working?

 Taking Brandie, son TJ, daughter Ava, and our rescues, Boydog and Girldog in their doggie stroller, for sunset walks in our neighborhood -sometimes the walks turn into squirrel chases.
 Weekend decompressing usually means going to the beach, flea markets, supervising my kids’ attempts at yard work then doing it myself, grinding and brewing Sumatra coffee beans, making the rounds at the Trader Joe’s sample tables, and moseying through IKEA after filling up in their cafeteria.
 When Brandie drives we usually end up at Hobby Lobby so she can buy more doodads for the house.
 I like to watch basketball while the kids keep stats for nickels and dimes.
 Skip and Shannon keep me entertained when anything NBA is up for for discussion on Undisputed.
 I like to think I stay fit by going to church and playing basketball afterwards.
 My morning walk and commute music is by MercyMe and Casting Crowns.